misery/DockerAusweisApp/README.rst

    - Just add ``-e http_proxy=PROXY:PORT -e https_proxy=PROXY:PORT`` to ``docker run`` cmdline.

-- I need AusweisApp2 in English or German.
+- I need AusweisApp in English or German.
    - Change ``-e LANG=$LANG`` to ``-e LANG=de`` or ``-e LANG=en``.

-- Window of AusweisApp2 is black/faulted.
+- Window of AusweisApp is black/faulted.
    - Looks like an OpenGL issue.
 Try to grab the border of the window and resize it.
      Sometimes it will refresh the buffers and repaint the window correctly.